 A lot of people tell me that they’ve never had a plant in their house and the main reasons are –

 - They don’t know how to look after them

 - They’re not green-fingered and often kill them

-- They wouldn’t know what plants to choose
+- They don’t know what plants are easy to keep

 - They attract spiders or insects (they don’t.
 No more than any other item in your home)